 - Active Management Risk: Due to its active management, a portfolio could underperform other portfolios with similar investment objectives and/or strategies. - Allocation Risk: A portfolio may use an asset allocation strategy in pursuit of its investment objective.
-There is a risk that a portfolio's allocation among asset classes or investments will cause a portfolio to lose value or cause it to underperform other portfolios with a similar investment objective and/or strategy, or that the investments themselves will not produce the returns expected. - Liquidity Risk: The risk that exists when a security's limited marketability prevents it from being bought or sold quickly enough to avoid or minimize a loss.
-This risk is particularly relevant in the bond market, although it can also be a risk when transacting in small cap securities and certain other stocks. - Market and Timing Risk: Prices of securities may become more volatile due to general market conditions that are not specifically related to a particular company, such as adverse economic conditions or outlooks, adverse investor sentiment, changes in the outlook for corporate earnings, or changes in interest rates. - Sector/Region Risk: The risk that the strategy's concentration in equities or bonds in a specific sector or industry will cause the strategy to be more exposed to the price movements in and developments affecting that sector. - Event Risk: The possibility that an unforeseen event will negatively affect a company or industry, and thus, increase the volatility of the security.
+There is a risk that a portfolio's allocation among asset classes or investments will cause a portfolio to lose value or cause it to underperform other portfolios with a similar investment objective and/or strategy, or that the investments themselves will not produce the returns expected. - Event Risk: The possibility that an unforeseen event will negatively affect a geographic location, company or industry, and thus, increase the volatility of the security. - ESG Risk: Although there are broadly accepted principles of ESG investing, there is no agreed-upon definition of the term or specific criteria that constitute such investing.
+Consequently, each investment manager may have its own ESG philosophy and screening factors that may or may not completely align with a client's set of values or beliefs.
+There are potential limitations associated with allocating a portion or entirety of an investment portfolio in ESG securities.
+The number of securities deemed ESG may be limited when compared to non ESG securities.
+ESG securities could underperform broad market indices.
+Investors must accept these limitations, including potential for underperformance.
+As with any type of investment (including any investment and/or investment strategies recommended and/or undertaken by Appleton) there can be no assurance that investment in ESG securities or funds will be profitable or prove successful.
+Certain ESG-based investments are made through ETFs.
+API does not manage these ETFs and does not have any control over the underlying securities included in the ETFs.
+API does not independently screen securities in ETFs or determine their ESG characteristics.
+Third-party party ESG ranking and screening processes vary based on specific factors utilized and should not be construed as perfectly aligning with any specific ESG philosophy or mandate. - Liquidity Risk: The risk that exists when a security's limited marketability prevents it from being bought or sold quickly enough to avoid or minimize a loss.
+This risk is particularly relevant in the bond market, although it can also be a risk when transacting in small cap securities and certain other stocks. - Market and Timing Risk: Prices of securities may become more volatile due to general market conditions that are not specifically related to a particular company, such as adverse economic conditions or outlooks, adverse investor sentiment, changes in the outlook for corporate earnings, or changes in interest rates.

+Sector/Region Risk: The risk that the strategy's concentration in equities or bonds in a specific sector or industry will cause the strategy to be more exposed to the price movements in and developments affecting that sector.